elizabethlundberg/BlackBox/README.md

 The goal is to correctly guess the location of all the atoms with as few rays as possible.

+Aesthetically, I would like the game to have an Apple II vibe

 ### A direct hit:

 ![Image](https://upload.wikimedia.org/wikipedia/commons/thumb/2/2a/BlackBoxSample2.svg/1920px-BlackBoxSample2.svg.png)